University of Technology Sydney

 Teaching and learning strategies

-As part of this subject you will also participate in a series of self-directed exercises designed to develop your communication skills, make links with your peers and create the kinds of practices and behaviours that will prove useful in your graduate careers whilst maintaining your scientific knowledge and skills.
+As part of this subject you will participate in a series of self-directed exercises designed to develop your communication skills, make links with your peers and create the kinds of practices and behaviours that will prove useful in your graduate careers whilst maintaining your scientific knowledge and skills.
 There will be opportunities for both individual and group/team learning experiences.

 • Canvas tools will be used for feedback and this will be available via Canvas.